Jordan-Pierce/CoralNet-Toolbox/docs/installation.md

 # Pull the updates from main
 git pull

-# Update your conda environment
+# Update your version of coralnet-toolbox
 pip install -e . -U
 ```